 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

-The Levite Jewish Community Center is thrilled to welcome the community back, in person, for the 45th annual Sam Lapidus Montclair Run.
-The SLMR started in 1976 as the Montclair Run, and quickly grew in popularity throughout the state.
+It’s time to lace up your running shoes for the 46th annual Sam Lapidus Montclair Run.
+The SLMR started in 1976 as the Montclair Run and quickly grew in popularity throughout the state.
 Now hosting approximately 1500 runners of all ages, the SLMR serves as a Thanksgiving tradition for many families and out-of-town visitors.
-The SLMR is the largest annual fundraising event supporting the LJCC.

 Become a Fundraiser

 Through this race, we offer two options for individuals to fundraise, and we hope you will help us make the biggest impact possible.
 During the registration process, you will have the opportunity to create a personal fundraising page or start/join a fundraising team.
-You may become a fundraiser for the LJCC's Pavilions and Pools campaign or the Alabama Center for Childhood Cancer and Blood Disorders.
+You may become a fundraiser for the LJCC's locker rooms campaign or the Alabama Center for Childhood Cancer and Blood Disorders.

 The choice is yours!